janamanoharan/storeapp/README.md

     "age": 28
 }
 ~~~~
-The database nows looks like:
+The database nows looks like and should return:
 ~~~~ javascript
 {
     "_id": "231",